STAT545-UBC-hw-2018-19/hw07-yavyx/data-raw/data_processing.md

     ##  $ CFB      : num  0.11 0.17 0.04 0.06 0.12 0.09 0.1 0.14 0.13 0.11 ...
     ##  $ TrumpVote: num  0.791 0.591 0.441 0.396 0.696 ...

+Looks good!
 We still have to tidy our data so every column is a variable.

 ``` r
 sportsPolitics <- sportsPolitics %>%